natsuapo/keplerjis/docs/future-work.md

 Here I list a memo of the extra system enhancement function application and demand after the ICC work.

+Note some development plans are overlapped with [those of official kepler.gl](https://github.com/keplergl/kepler.gl/wiki/Kepler.gl-2019-Roadmap#allow-loading-base-map-tiles-from-a-custom-tile-server--rfc--).
+But it seems that there is

 - [x] Currently, Kepler.gl icon layer is very limited in icon types.
 Especially, the train label is not available.
 I am investigating how to add more icons.
 - [x] Reaggregation function for mesh code level.
 - [x] Trip layer enhancement: will enhance trip layer for easier processing and visualization.